rafamellonh/Infra/linux/Troubleshooting.md

-# Troubleshooting: Payara — "Port XXXXX is in use" ao iniciar instância
+# Troubleshooting:  — "Port XXXXX is in use"

 `sudo ss -tulnp | grep <PORT>` — shows which process is listening on the port (PID, name).